esp-rs/esp-idf-template/README.md

 * ... want to mix Rust and C/C++ in a traditional ESP-IDF `idf.py` CMake project - [follow these instructions](README-cmake.md)
 * ... want to mix Rust and C/C++ with PlatformIO - [follow these instructions](README-pio.md)

-For more check out the links in the additional [information seciton](#additional-information)
+For more check out the links in the additional [information section](#additional-information)

 ## Generate the project